ReasonAbleAI/ReasonAbleAI/README.md

 # ReasonAbleAI

-## Working with the repository

-1. Ensure you have [pipenv](https://pipenv.pypa.io/en/latest/) installed
-2. Run `pipenv install` to install the dependencies
-3. Run `pipenv shell` to shell into your environment
-4. To start the orchestrator `make run_orchestrator`
-5. To start the semantic network `make run_semantic_network`

 ## Context

 ChatGPT regurgitating facts is a party trick.
 The true value of Generative AI is its ability to organise information and then reason.
 This is a proposed open source self-improving auditable framework using Large Language Models (LLMs) like ChatGPT and [Mixtral](https://mistral.ai/news/mixtral-of-experts/).